Headaches and Hair Loss: Causes, Symptoms, and Solutions

 • Where the pain occurs and how often

-• Patterns of hair shedding
+• Patterns of shedding and follicle miniaturization

-• Scalp condition and medical history
+• Scalp condition, sensitivity, and medical history

 Diagnostic tests may include:

-• Bloodwork for thyroid and hormone levels
+• Bloodwork for thyroid, ferritin, vitamin D, and hormone levels

-• Scalp analysis and stress evaluations
+• Scalp analysis, pull tests, and stress evaluations

 Comparing Symptoms by Cause